CanonicalLtd/maas-docs/en/installconfig-networking.md

 !!!
 Warning: The fields in this section are immediately editable and changes are applied instantly.

-Here, values for *gateway*, *DNS*, and *description* can be entered.
-Gateway and DNS values are passed to deployed nodes unless an external DHCP server is being used for deployment.
+Here, values for 'Gateway IP' and 'DNS' (nameserver), and optionally 'Description', should be entered.
+Gateway and DNS values are passed to deployed nodes unless an external DHCP server will be used to *deploy* nodes.
 There is also the option of changing the subnet's fabric, VLAN, and space providing your network topology allows for it.

+Even if an external DHCP server will be used it is highly recommended that values for gateway and nameserver be entered in case you later remove your external DHCP and/or choose an IP assignment mode other than 'DHCP'.

 The **Utilisation** section: